 And I totally believe that reading comics counts as reading.
 Which means writing comics counts as writing!
 If your kids like comic books too, let them Create Your Own Comic Strips from Start to Finish with this product.

-You can throw in some blank comic book paper if you’d like.
+You can throw in a notebook of blank comic book paper for them to make their initial sketches on.
 Or just do what I do and make your kids draw their own with a ruler and blank paper.

 21. The Pictello App